 Scholarly Commons Citation

 Waxman, Seth P., "Federalism, Law Enforcement, and the Supremacy Clause: The Strange Case of Ruby Ridge" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 289.
+289.